 Resources and Facilities

-The Nursing Department is located in the Engineering Building.
+The Department of Nursing is located in the Engineering Building.
 Offices of the department and a classroom used by the department are available in the building.
-The Nursing Department cooperates with other academic areas within the university to allow for students to take courses besides nursing to meet the general education core requirements of the baccalaureate degree.
+The Department of Nursing cooperates with other academic areas within the university to allow for students to take courses besides nursing to meet the general education core requirements of the baccalaureate degree.

 Bachelor of Science in Nursing